 But, the most elegant solution is perhaps a dog winter jacket, specially designed for such a purpose.

 During periods like winter, the ground beneath your dog’s house is bound to get cold, and as such, there has to be a way to avoid direct contact with your pet.

-There are a couple of beddings available in the market for this purpose and can be be found in a marketplace such as Amazon.
-You want to opt for outdoor bed, and pine and cedar shavings alternatively.
+There are a couple of beddings available in the market for this purpose and can be found on a marketplace such as Amazon.
+You want to opt for an outdoor bed, and pine and cedar shavings alternatively.

 6. Stuff the Unit

 In as much as it is necessary for your dog to have a roomy space in his/her house when space is in excess, it has a way of lowering the average temperature.
 As much as this may not allow your pet enough room to play within the house, it gives your dog a cool place to sleep in the summer.
 At least, it is only meant to last during the winter period.

 While there aren’t any plug-and-play ways in reducing the open space inside the house, things you could use range from dog blankets to sealed water jugs, or big pillows.

 7. Stay Clear off Wind Direction

 It is common sense, yet worth mentioning that your kennel should not be placed middle or even near a stream of cold air.
 Even if the house is placed indoors, it shouldn’t be kept right next to a door.
 You may want to consider putting the unit in locations such as the garage.

 Even though you need to give the dog its private entrance, you can cut a hole and build an overhang or small porch on the outside.
 The entrance can be positioned towards the cutout; to keep the elements at arm’s length may need covering with a vinyl flap.